-Table 24 describes the VMM object attributes for a VMM farm.
+The following table describes the VMM object attributes for a VMM farm.
 Some of these attributes only apply to VMM farms in specific virtualization environments.

-Table 24.
+Table 25.
 VMM object attributes for a VMM farm

-Attribute name Description Vendor Display Name (VMM Agent for VirtualCenter only) The name of the VMM farm as it is known by the virtualization application.
+Attribute name Description VMM Object Type The type of managed object that is represented.
+Vendor Display Name (VMM Agent for VirtualCenter only) The name of the VMM farm as it is known by the virtualization application.
 This name can be the same as, or different from, the name that is shown for the VMM farm object in IBM Director Console.
 Original Creation Identifier (VMM Agents for ESX, GSX, and Virtual Server only) The name of the VMM farm as it is known in VMM.
 This identifier is unique per management server and is maintained even after the name of a VMM farm is changed in IBM Director.
 This identifier is not known to the virtualization application.
 Farm Type The type of VMM farm.
 Values can be VMware VirtualCenter, VMware ESX, VMware GSX, Microsoft Virtual Server, or Undefined.
 VMM Parent (VMM Agent for VirtualCenter only) Identifies the coordinator on which this VMM farm is configured.
+VMM Children The hosts that are associated with this VMM farm.
 VMM State The state of the VMM farm.
-Values can be Started, Stopped, or Unknown.
+Values can be Started, Stopped, Starting, Stopping, or Unknown.
 Host Count The number of hosts that are in the VMM farm.
 Virtual Machine Count The number of virtual machines that are associated with the hosts in the VMM farm.